WenzWenzWenz/DelphiReSym/README.md

 # DelphiReSym – A Delphi Symbol Name Recovery Tool for Reverse Engineers

 _DelphiReSym_ is a reverse engineering utility that reconstructs **fully qualified Delphi symbol names** from after-compilation metadata embedded in Delphi executables.
 This includes function names, return types, parameter types, and parameter names.
-With the next release, the tool will also be able to auto create VMTs and add them to Ghidra's Data Type Manager.
+The tool also automatically creates VT structures into Ghidra's Data Type Manager, which get filled with recovered inherited functions and virtual functions for any recovered virtual method table.

-_DelphiReSym_ is designed for use with **Ghidra** (via `pyghidra`) and aims to ease the reverse engineering process of Delphi malware and legacy applications by restoring as much human-readable semantic context as possible.
+_DelphiReSym_ is designed for use with **Ghidra** (via `pyghidra`) and aims to ease the reverse engineering process of Delphi malware and legacy applications by restoring as much human-readable semantic context from metadata as possible.